Modules available in Michaelmas Term:

 This module addresses how the nervous system is assembled during embryonic development.
 Although we now understand a considerable amount about the processes involved, many fascinating questions remain.

-This course is given by researchers in the Departments of PDN, Zoology, Genetics, and the MRC Laboratory of Molecular Biology.
-It is best suited for students who have studied some neurobiology in Part IB, either in MedST/VetST or in NST, but others will be able to take it if they are prepared to do some background reading.
+This is an inter-departmental course (with Zoology), given by researchers in the Departments of PDN, Genetics, Zoology and the MRC Laboratory of Molecular Biology.
+It is best suited for students who have studied some neurobiology in Part IB, either in MedST/VetST or in NST, but others will be able to take if if they are prepared to do some background reading.

 Module Organiser: Dr Sam Brockington (Plant Sciences)